wapiflapi/CaH/README.md

-Cyber@Hack 2015 challenges
+Cyber@Hack 2015 ctf
 ======

 The Cyber@Hack is a security event organized by Epitech Toulouse and ITrust.
-Here we release the challenges as it is.
+Here we release the ctf organized by the security lab of Epitech Toulouse.

 Feel free to PR this readme to add link of writups.